-If you already set up your new iPhone but want to start over, learn what to do.
-Otherwise, follow these steps to set up your new iPhone.
+If you already set up your new device but want to start over, find out how to erase your iPhone or iPad.

 If you're blind or have low vision, you can turn on VoiceOver or Zoom from the Hello screen.

 Choose the size of text and icons on your phone

 Select your preferred size for text and icons: Default, Medium or Large.
 As you slide the icon between these different sizes, the text and images on this Appearance screen will change so you can preview the selected option.

 When you’re ready, slide the icon to your preferred size and tap Continue.

 If you have another device, you can use it to automatically set up your new device with Quick Start.

 If you don’t have another device, tap Set Up Without Another Device.

 Here you can tap the blue accessibility button to set up Accessibility Options.

 Activate your iPhone or iPad